 Once the work is done, my host offers me a taste of mochi grilled on the stove that sits next to the table accompanied by a new cup of coffee.
 I enjoy talking with her about everything and nothing.
 Living in Tokyo often makes me forget that the Japanese who live outside the big cities can be so warm and love to take the time to talk with tourists.

 Memories to Bring Back Home

 Whether you participate in a workshop or not, the Sasano Folklore Museum is full of wooden crafts that you can buy.
-Of course, Otaka Poppo are in first place.
-The form, the colors and the features, codified by tradition, do not change.
+Of course, Otaka Poppo are in the first place.
+The form, the colors, and the features, codified by tradition, do not change.
 On the other hand, they are available in all sizes.
-Other equally interesting figurines made in a similar way are also available.
-For example chicken figurines with amazing furs.
+Other equally interesting figurines made similarly are also available.
+For example, chicken figurines with amazing furs.

 |Name||Sasano Folk-Crafts Museum|

 |Price Range||¥800 (21cm) ,¥1,000 (24cm)|

 Need more information?
 You can check Yonezawa official tourist information, or you can find up-to-date information about Yonezawa’s history, sightseeing locations, accommodations, food, and search for other attractions here.